WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Maria-Eriksson/Mentoring-IKG.md

 ### What brought you joy this week?

 * IKG
+  * Having some weight lifted off my shoulders at uni!
 * ME
   * Spending time with friends in Finland :love_letter: I haven't had an extended bit of time in Finland since...
 I moved.
 So it's been really nice having lots of catch-ups, instead of having to squeeze everyone into a single weekend.
   * Lil Louie :dog::heartbeat: